 by William I. Fowkes.
 Ann Arbor: UMI Research Press, 1980.
 Used copies frequently avilable for sale at Amazon.com: www.amazon.com and/or Alibris.com: www.alibris.com

-Background: In 1980, shortly after I left academia, I was approached by UMI Research Press and asked if I would be interested in having them publish my doctoral dissertation, Hegel's Aesthetics and the Explosion of the Arts: A Hegelian Account of the Arts in the Twentieth Century (1977).
-As I had already been planning to revise the work, I took this opportunity to complete those revisions.
+Background: In 1980, shortly after I left academia, I was approached by UMI Research Press to publish my doctoral dissertation, Hegel's Aesthetics and the Explosion of the Arts: A Hegelian Account of the Arts in the Twentieth Century (1977).
+I took this opportunity to complete revisions I had already been planning.
 This book was the result.
-Since leaving academia, I've had few opportunities to check in on the current state of the field of aesthetics--Hegelian or otherwise.
-Just recently, however, I've discovered to my delight that this book has frequently been cited or referred to in other scholarly works over the years.
+Since leaving academia, I've had few opportunities to check in on the current state of the field of aesthetics--Hegelian or otherwise; but a few years ago, I discovered to my delight that this book has frequently been cited or referred to in other scholarly works over the years.
 Long out of print, the book nevertheless occasionally shows up in places like Amazon.com.

 1. Found Art and Conceptual Art

 2. Film and the Classification of the Arts

 4. The Recovery of the Sensuous World in

 Has not Hegel's thesis on the future of art been

 refuted by the explosive development of modern art?

 - Karsten Harries, "Hegel on the Future of Art,"